Kia J. Bentley, Ph.D., LCSW

 B.A.S.W., Auburn University

 Kia J. Bentley, Ph.D., is a tenured professor of social work at Virginia Commonwealth University where she has taught since 1989.
 She has also served the school in the past as director of the Ph.D.
 Program (for 13 years) and as Associate Dean for Strategic Initiatives.
 She is the author of the 2014 book, now in its fourth edition, The social worker & psychotropic medication: Toward effective collaboration with clients, families and providers (with Joseph Walsh, Cengage-Brooks/Cole).
 The text is the primary source for the M.S.W. elective course called “Social Work Practice and Psychopharmacology” which she developed and has taught for over 20 years, including in an online format.
-She also developed an elective “Social Work Practice in Community Mental Health” centered on the recovery model of practice and contemporary psychotherapeutic, psychoeducational and skills training approaches to helping.
+She also developed the elective “Social Work Practice in Community Mental Health” centered on the recovery model of practice and contemporary psychotherapeutic, psychoeducational and skills training approaches to helping.
 Finally, she teaches the required course “Mental, Emotional and Behavioral Disorders,” a class she also developed centered on the lived experiences of people served by the mental health system and a critical perspective of the DSM.
+In the doctoral program, she taught a course in practice theory and model development for over 25 years as well as developed a course in academic writing for multi-disciplinary doctoral students.

-Dr. Bentley has been active in the national social work educator’s professional organization, the Council on Social Work Education (CSWE), for over 25 years.
+Dr. Bentley has been active in the national social work educator’s professional organization, the Council on Social Work Education (CSWE), for decades.
 Most recently she served on the Board of Directors and Chair of its Commission on Research, where she worked with colleagues to help establish the organization’s research priorities and create supports and recognitions for teaching research.
-She has been an active accreditation site visitor for CSWE since the early '90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
+She has also been an active accreditation site visitor for CSWE since the early '90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
 She also chaired the national professional association of doctoral program directors called Group for the Advancement of Doctoral Education in Social Work (GADE), where she commissioned the 2013 update of the GADE Guidelines for Quality in Ph.D.
 Programs in Social Work.
-Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and beginning faculty members, which she continues to do with enthusiasm.
-Her courses in the Ph.D. program at VCU include a course in academic writing and a course related to social and behavioral theories for research and practice.
+Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and early-career faculty members, which she continues to do with enthusiasm.

 Notable awards, honors and appointments